GitauHarrison/notes/search/implement_elasticseach.md

 from app import app

 '''
-If using factory function, you can import the current_app from flask as:
+If using the factory function, you can import the current_app from Flask as:

 from flask import current_app

-Then replace every instances of `app.` with `curent_app.`
+Then replace every instance of `app.` with `curent_app.`
 '''

 def add_to_index(index, model):